iTAGNZ/iresapi/README.md

 ## Introduction

 Here are some guidelines for use:
-- iRES API (v1) is a RESTful API, incorrect HTTP methods will generate an erorr message
+- iRES API (v1) is a RESTful API, incorrect HTTP methods will generate an error message
-- Requests must be over SSL, other protocols will generate an error message
+- Requests **must** be over SSL, other protocols will generate an error message
 - An API version number must be present in the URL after the `api` parameter
 - A valid API token must be passed via the appropriate HTTP method
 - Resources that are available to you are deduced from the API token you supply
-- Responses are in JSON format, e.g. a successful response not returning any useful data:
+- Responses are in JSON format with corresponding headers, e.g. a successful response not returning any useful data:

 ```json
 {